 When it comes to plus size pumping bras you have hands-free, underwire-free, underwire, and sports bras.

 Every parent knows that multitasking is not easy when you have a small baby.

 A bra that allows hands-free pumping is excellent because you can enjoy some tea and a snack while pumping or finishing something on your to-do list.

 Most working moms find this extremely convenient because you can attach your pump anytime and carry on with your work.

 Sizes: X-Small – X-Plus (To Size 48J)

 When surveying plus size pumping moms about the best plus size pumping bra, Simple Wishes was recommended most often.

 This plus size hands free pumping bra goes to a 48 J according to their size chart.
 With that said, it has accommodated larger parents.
-It's available via Amazon so an easy return if it's not the right fit for you.
+It’s available via Amazon, so easy to return if it’s not the right fit for you.

 Pump Strap Hands-Free Plus Size Pumping Bra